By Briana Manfrass, Associate Principal and Interior Designer at Pinnacle Architecture, Inc.

 Increasing the Health and Wellbeing for our Aging Population Through the Built Environment

 Good news…we’re living longer!
 The average American can expect to live more than 78 years according to a study by the National Center for Health Statics.
 The bad news?
 Seniors are facing significant health care issues.
-The leading cause of death for people 65 and older is heart disease, cancer, and chronic lower respiratory disease.
-Nearly 40% of Americans between 65-74 years of age are obese.
-Only about 12% of people over 65 said they spend time exercising.
+Outside of our current COVID pandemic, the leading cause of death for people 65 and older is heart disease, cancer, stroke, and chronic lower respiratory disease.
+Forty-one percent of Americans between 65-74 years of age are obese.
+Older adults are spending significantly more time on screens and only about 12% of people over 65 said they spend time exercising.
 All these statistics point to a sedative, isolated lifestyle.
 So what type of living environments can help seniors thrive?
-One that feels like home, is safe and provides seniors with independence and dignity.
+One that feels like home, is safe, and provides seniors with independence and dignity.

 Lakeview Gardens is taking a different approach to senior living architecture in their south-central Oregon community with a new cottage modeled project.
 Transitioning away from an institutional, one-size-fits-all philosophy these two cottages are moving towards “person-directed care” that emphasizes a meaningful life for residents, empowers staff, and replicates the feeling of home.
 This new approach manifests in both operations and design.
 Here is how it works.